OpenRiskNet/workshop/wp2-deployment-workshop-2019/exercise-a/README.md

     This will create an unsecured **Route** from outside the cluster to the application's **Service**.
-1. Click the blue **Create** button at the bottom of the screen and you should see a **Route pysimple was successfully created.** notification appear.
+1. Click the blue **Create** button at the bottom of the screen and you should see a `Route pysimple was successfully created` notification appear.

-You should see a **Route Created** notification as you're returned to a compact view of the projects's **Overview**.
+You should see a `Route Created` notification as you're returned to a compact view of the projects's **Overview**.
 You should now have a URL that connects you to the application.